-However, parts of the test case that run on each participating system are supposed to generate a Test Purpose Result to indicate the result of each part of the test purpose. tetxresd arbitrates between all the partial results and generates a single consolidated result for each test purpose.
+Each part of a distributed test purpose is expected to generate a Test Purpose Result. tetxresd arbitrates between all the partial results and generates a single consolidated result for each test purpose.
 If a test purpose part does not supply at least one result, tetxresd records a partial result of NORESULT on behalf of that system before performing the result arbitration.